-MASON Bennett has spoken publicly for the first time about the drink-driving incident that left him and Tom Lawrence facing the possibility prison sentences and former Derby County club captain Richard Keogh suffering serious injuries that have put his professional football career in the balance.
+MASON Bennett has spoken publicly for the first time about the drink-driving incident that left him and Tom Lawrence facing the possibility of prison sentences and former Derby County club captain Richard Keogh suffering serious injuries that have put his professional football career in jeopardy.

 Bennett, 23, could make his Millwall debut this weekend against West Bromwich Albion at The Den after signing on loan from the Rams last week.

 Bennett spoke to NewsAtDen this week at the training ground.
 The former England youth international understandably wants to move on and is reluctant to revisit the night of September 24 last year.

 A question about whether he has spoken to Keogh since the accident is answered, "yes", but there is no further elaboration.

 Keogh, who was a passenger along with a youth-team player in Lawrence's Range Rover that crashed into the back of Bennett's on the A6 near Allestree in Derby after a team-bonding dinner, was sacked by the club just over a month later.
 Keogh appealed the sacking.

 Bennett and Lawrence, who both fled the scene of the accident, pleaded guilty to drink-driving and were fined six weeks' wages by Derby.
 The pair avoided jail but were ordered by a court to carry out 80 hours of unpaid work, and given a 12-month community order.

 Both had been over the legal alcohol limit of 35mg per 100ml when they were breath-tested after returning to the scene 45 minutes after the accident, when Keogh was still in the back seat of Lawrence's car having suffered knee injuries that will keep him out of the game for over a year.
 Bennett's reading was 64, while Lawrence's was 58.

 Bennett and Lawrence were also banned from driving for two years, which means that Bennett walks to training at Millwall's Calmont Road base from his local accommodation in Bromley.